Summer of Cycling in West Lothian August 3, 2012Posted by admin in : Asda, Scotland , comments closed

 Becky Leach from Score Scotland believes ‘Encouraging children and young people to cycle through this project will increase their knowledge of accessible cycling routs, increase their mobility and access to other parts of the city and ensure they are more confident at using a bike for leisure and transport purposes.’

-Larbert High School S1 Cycle Roadshow 13/06/2012Posted by Amy Hickman in Asda, Edinburgh, Scotland.
+Larbert High School S1 Cycle Roadshow June 13, 2012Posted by admin in : Asda, Edinburgh, Scotland , comments closed

 S1 pupils went cycling crazy at Larbert High this term when they took part in this year’s Cycle Road shows.
 Over 3 days 300 S1 pupils tried out different cycling activities to encourage more pupils to take up cycling and get involved in cycling activities at the High School.